Trustees and Staff

 J Anthony (Tony) Ford OBE (Chair)

-Tony has been a trustee of Idlewild Trust since 2000 and was Chair from 2009 to November 2020.
+Tony has been a trustee of Idlewild Trust since 2000 and Chair since 2009.
 After some years practising as a solicitor he moved into arts administration as the Director of Space Studios and the Art Information Registry.
 He later joined the Crafts Council and became Director in 1988.
 Since he retired he has continued to take an active interest in the fine arts and crafts but also in the theatre, music and film.

-John has been a trustee since 2011.
-After 20 years as a solicitor practising in South London he was appointed a District Judge in 1992.
-Latterly he assisted in the training, appraisal and mentoring of newly appointed judges, until his retirement from full time sitting in 2010.
+John has been a trustee since 2012.
+After 20 years practising as a solicitor in South London he was appointed a District Judge in 1992, assisting, latterly, in the training, appraisal and mentoring of newly appointed County Court district judges until his retirement in 2012.
 He has a longstanding interest in history and the arts, particularly music and theatre.
-In 1999/2000 he was a member of the opera panel of the Laurence Olivier Awards scheme.
-He has also been involved on behalf of his local community in considering relevant planning applications and related matters and making representations to the local authority when necessary.
-Currently he works as a volunteer at Kew National Archives.
+In 1999/2000 he was a member of the opera panel of the Laurence Olivier Awards scheme and currently works as a volunteer on various projects at Kew National Archives.
+He has also been active in local planning and related issues and liaising with the local authority from time to time on behalf of his local amenity society.

 Helen has been a trustee since 2009.
 After a career in teaching and publishing in London, she moved to Cornwall, where she served as a governor of Falmouth College of Art (now University College, Falmouth) from 2000-2008 and as Honorary Treasurer to the Friends Committee of International Musicians Seminar, Prussia Cove.
 Author of 'Houses and Gardens of Cornwall', she has lectured extensively throughout Britain on English and French architecture.
 She has a strong interest in old buildings, chamber music, ballet and 20th-21st century British art.